 My tech hero is Chris Richardson from RTW Labs.
 Whenever there’s something I can’t fix or something I don’t know how to get done technically, I hire him to do it for me.

-Get an email address that’s linked to your travel blog
+10. Get an email address for your blog

 I highly recommend getting an email address like this as it looks more professional than a Gmail address.
 The only downside to an email address based on your domain name is that it’s quicker seen as possible spam by email providers.